 CBD is one of the many compounds found in the cannabis plant.
-Science is just beginning to uncover the many medicinal benefits of CBD.
-Over the last few years, CBD or cannabidiol has become so popular that it is now being extracted, produced and manufactured into a wide range of products.
+Science is just beginning to uncover the medicinal benefits of this cannabinoid, and findings thus far are promising.
+Over the last few years, cannabidiol has become so popular that it is now being extracted, produced, and manufactured into a wide range of products.
 These products include edibles, CBD oils, and even creams.

 CBD oil is especially popular.
-It is used to treat a host of illnesses.
-CBD oil affects the endocannabinoid system (ECS) without providing users with a ‘high.’
+It is used to treat a host of illnesses and works by interacting with the endocannabinoid system (ECS) without providing users with a ‘high.’

-If you are reading this article, you probably know what THC is.
-It (delta-9 tetrahydrocannabinol) is the most psychoactive ingredient in cannabis, and until recently, it was by far the best-known.
+If you are reading this article, you likely know what THC is.
+Delta-9 tetrahydrocannabinol is the most psychoactive ingredient in cannabis, and until recently, was by far the best-known.

-THC is renowned for the mind-altering high it provides to users.
+THC is renowned for the mind-altering high it induces when consumed.
 In contrast, CBD is not psychoactive, but it does promote positive changes in the body.

-The way CBD affects our body is quite different from the modus operandi of THC in the sense that it is not involved in direct stimulation of the CB1 and CB2 receptors.
-The major impact of CBD is on other receptors such as Serotonin, Adenosine, and Vanilloid.
+The way CBD affects our body is quite different from THC in the sense that it is not involved in direct stimulation of the CB1 and CB2 receptors.
+The major impact of CBD is on other receptors such as serotonin, adenosine, and vanilloid.

 CBD and Receptors

-The stimulation of the TRPV-1 (Vanilloid) receptor by CBD influences a variety of processes including body temperature, inflammation, and pain perception.
+The stimulation of the TRPV-1 (vanilloid) receptor by CBD influences various processes, including body temperature, inflammation, and pain perception.

-Moreover, CBD is known to inhibit the functioning of FAAH enzyme that directly acts on the CB1 receptor and enables THC to produce its psychoactive effect.
-CBD has established global interest among industry specialists and its discovery has prompted medical experts to take a closer look at the benefits.
+Moreover, CBD is known to inhibit the functioning of the FAAH enzyme that directly acts on the CB1 receptor and enables THC to produce its psychoactive effect.
+CBD has established global interest among industry specialists, and its discovery has prompted medical experts to take a closer look at the benefits.

 What Are CBD’s Benefits?

-While studies are still trying to get to the heart of the matter, it does appear as some of the best CBD oils and other CBD products could have a plethora of medical benefits.
+While studies are still trying to get to the heart of the matter, it appears as though some of the best CBD oils and other CBD products could have a plethora of medical benefits.